 Day 15: Sooke, walking trails on Vancouver Island

 For your island adventure you board a ferry for the 90 minute crossing to Vancouver Island.
-In VICTORIA a stroll by the busy and picturesque Inner Harbour, lunch on own, and now it is off to your campground (showers) under giant cedar trees on the southern end of the island.
+In VICTORIA a stroll by the busy and picturesque Inner Harbour.
+Now it is off to your campground (showers) under giant cedar trees on the southern end of the island.
 Here you have a choice of easy to demanding hikes or pick nicks by the beach.
 Suggested for the first outing is a short drive to a small preserve.
 For thousands of years the crashing waters of the Sooke River have carved deep pools and caves out of the rock.
 Nothing, not even the river runs anything close to straight.
 So many amazing vantage points and so many unbelievable swimming spots.
 Here is also the trail head for a somewhat demanding hike (13 km with 420 m gain, 8 mi, 1378 ft) to two remote mountain lakes.
 Hiking time up to 4 hours

 Day 16: Sooke, day hike